jnz/stm32boy/README.md

     make

+Warning !!
+This will not compile without a ROM file, which is NOT part of this repository.

 Adding a ROM file
 -----------------

 You must manually add your ROM file as `Core/Src/gameboy_rom.h`.
 With the `xxd`, just run:

     cd Core/Src
     xxd -i gameboy_rom.gb > gameboy_rom.h